woodchuckchoi/what_i_learnt_today/concurrency/README.md

 Asynchronous(event-driven) <-> Concurrency
 * Async system only has one thread of control and it keeps activities in a table with the status
 * It is often easier to write concurrent programmes using threads than async programmes
-* Async programmes might not achieve I/O concurrency.
+* Async programmes might achieve I/O concurrency, but not CPU parallelism.
 The more cores there are, the more likely it is to gain advantages using concurrent techniques
 * Async is cheaper(lighter) than thread

 Differences between threads and processes